pwbriggs/music-assistant.github.io/docs/faq/groups.md

 !!! warning "Note"
     Do not delete or disable a player which is in a group while the group is playing

-## Manual Sync
+## Temporary Sync Group

-These are temporary Sync Group players that are configured via the [Player List](ui.md#player-list) or HA action.
+Temporary Sync Group players are configured via the [Player List](ui.md#player-list) or HA action.
 They provide a very flexible way to create and destroy Sync Groups as the players can be added or removed at any time.

 ### Features